mzywj2/Project-1---Group-4-Genome-Assembly/README.md

 # Genome Assembly using Illumina and Nanopore data

 This project utilises both long-read (nanopore) data and short-read (illumina) data to conduct genome assembly.
 The pipeline conists of the quality control tool NanoPlot to assess the Nanopore reads.
 Also, the use of Minimap2 and Miniasm to align and assemble the reads, as well as the use of Bandage to visualise the assembled genome.
+Furthermore, the genome assembly tool Unicycler is utilised alongside Quast which is a quality assessment tool for genome assemblies and Busco which assesses genome assembly and annotation completeness.
+Finally, the gene annotation tool Prokka and the genome visualiser software GenoVi are used.

 ## Our Data
 ### The Short-Read Data: